guodap/space-mission-portal/README.md

 **Performed Tests**

-- Exploratory Testing: Exploratory testing has been conducted to cover most scenarios (happy paths and error cases)
+- Exploratory Testing: Conducted to cover most scenarios (happy paths and error cases)
-- Unit Tests - Utility Functions
+- Unit Tests of Utility Functions
-  - Note: Some tests are disabled due to failures and lack of time to fix them.
+  - Note: Some tests have been disabled due to lack of time to fix configurations.

 **Future**

-- Component and Hook Tests: Need to add and fix test configurations to resolve failures.
+- Component and Hook Tests: Need to add tests and fix configurations to resolve failures.

 ## Technologies

 - **React**: A JavaScript library for building user interfaces.
-- **Vite** - A build tool for modern web projects suitable for small applications.
+- **Vite**: A build tool for modern web projects suitable for small applications.
 - **Material-UI**: A popular and simple React UI framework for implementing design components.
 - **Axios**: A promise-based HTTP client for making API requests.
 - **SpaceX API** (3rd party): The data source providing detailed information about space launches.